damongolding/Flash-screenshot/README.md

 call the screenshot function:

 ```
-screenshot();
+screenshot(); //you can pass a param if you wish to delay the function being called i.e screenshot(2) will delay the action by 2s
 ```

-you can pass a param if you wish to delay the function being called i.e screenshot(2) will delay the action by 2s

 Example usage with Greensock